letoram/arcan/src/tools/netproxy/README.md

 UDT is used to build the basic channel, and segments/subsegments correlate 1:1 to communication channels - each working on their own thread.

-Encryption is built on Curve25519 + blake2-aes128
+Encryption is built on Curve25519 + blake2-aes128-ctr

+Everything is LE, because even though that makes IETF cry and it is the lesser of the two options - it still won out.

-Each message begins with a 16 byte MAC, keyed with the input auth-key for the first message, then with the MAC from the last message.
+Each message begins with a 16 byte MAC, keyed with the input auth-key for the first message, then payload prefixed with the MAC from the last message.

-The server starts at CTR [0], the client at CTR[1 << 32]

-Then there's a 1 byte type selector (plain text) and a blob that depends on type and encryption status of the channel.
+The payload is encrypt-then=MAC (if there has been a session key negotiated) The stream-cipher server-to-client starts at [8bIV,8bCTR(0)] and the client-to-server starts at [8bIV,8bCTR(1<<32)].

+After the MAC comes a 1-byte unsigned type selector, then a number of bytes that depends on the specified type.
+The contents, including the type, is encrypted when/if such a negotiation has occured (see control messages).

 The different message types are:

 1. control (128b fixed)
 2. event (match 1 or many arcan-event samples packed, fixed to the packing size of the version of shmif on the running server, versions must match)
-3. bstream-begin (used for file descriptor transfers)
-4. bstream-cont (builds on the data from a previous begin block)
+3. vstream-data
+4. astream-data
-5. vframe-begin
+5. bstream-data
-6. vframe-cont
-7. aframe-begin
-8. aframe-cont

 Event frames are likely to be interleaved between vframes/aframes/bstreams to avoid input- bubbles, and there is only one a/v/b type of transfer going on at any one time.
 The rest are expected to block- the source or queue up.

-All data is little-endian.

-If the most siginificant bit of the sequence number is set, it is a discard- message used to mess with side-channel analysis for cases where bandwidth is a lesser concern than security.
+If the most significant bit of the sequence number is set, it is a discard- message used to mess with side-channel analysis for cases where bandwidth is a lesser concern than security.